latex3/unicode-data/README.md

 - "OP" is class 2
 - "CL", "NS", "EX", "IS" are class 3
 - "CM" is class 256 (ignored)
+as standard: these may be over-ridden by defining `\XeTeXcharclass<class>` as required.

 This file does _not_ activate XeTeX's inter-character token mechanism (`\XeTeXinterchartokenstate` is not set) nor does it